WASdev/sample.voice.gateway/stt-adapter/voice-agent-integration/README.md

 ## Deploying the Voice Gateway Speech To Text Adapter on a Kubernetes cluster in IBM Cloud
+**Note**: This deploys an unsecure (non-TLS) websocket connection from Voice Agent to the Speech To Text adapter, if you need to secure the connection over TLS see [Setting up TLS](#setting-up-tls).

 1. Configure the following CLI tools so that you can access your Kubernetes cluster on IBM Cloud through the command line.